 Design Challenge: Freshwater Transport System (90 min)

-Students work in teams and apply their learning about freshwater transport to a real-world scenario of their choosing by designing, building, and testing a water transport system that can move 0.5 – 2 liters of water across a distance of 3 meters (Note: The facilitator can adjust these values as needed).
+Student teams apply their learning about freshwater transport to a real-world scenario by designing, building, and testing a water transport system that can move a quantity of water across a distance (facilitator and/or students determine liquid volume, distance, and build time values).
 Examples of scenarios include transporting water to remote California farms, desert communities, and moon colonies.

 Design Prompts

-- Design, build, and test your freshwater transport system so it meets the defined criteria and constraints (see below)
+• Design, build, and test your freshwater transport system that meets criteria and constraints (below)

 Materials

-- Syringes, cups, funnels, straws, containers, or other pipe or trough-like items
+• Cups, funnels, straws, other pipe or trough-like items

 LESSON PROCEDURE

-- Present and explain the design prompt(s) for the challenge (above)
+1. Present and explain the design prompt(s) for the challenge (above).

-- Review and define the criteria and constraints listed below and these terms: iteration, prototype, system.
-Alternatively, you can define them together as a class, providing students with voice and choice.
+2. Review and define the criteria and constraints listed below and these terms: iteration, prototype, system.
+Alternatively, you can define them together as a class.

-- Students follow steps in the design process and record their progress in the challenge Maker Journal.
+4. Students follow steps in the design process and record their progress in the Maker Journal.

-- Students share and compare their design solutions, reflect on the data collection/calculations, and provide peer feedback for improvement on future iterations.
+5. Students share and compare their designs, reflect on their data/calculations, and provide feedback for improvement.

 The criteria and constraints for this challenge are listed below.
-Criteria are the requirements for the design or its expected functions or abilities.
-Constraints are limitations on the design such as time, space, available materials, money, etc. The criteria and constraints are also listed in the Maker Journal for this challenge.
+Criteria are the requirements for the design or its expected functions/abilities.
+Constraints are limitations on the design such as time, space, available materials, etc. The criteria and constraints are also listed in the Maker Journal for this challenge.

 Criteria & Constraints

-- System built using ___ or more different materials provided (Facilitator: Define minimum number of materials as appropriate)
+• System built using 6 or more different materials

-- Data (amount of water successfully transported) is collected and recorded for each test
+• Data is collected and recorded for each test

 Ideate Phase

 During the ideation phase students should have ample time to discuss and research their ideas.
-All ideas are welcome during the ideation phase, and students should be encouraged to think big.
-Students should capture their ideas using the Maker Journal or a digital tool (Google doc, other).
-Keep in mind students may return to this phase as many times as needed.
-Students decide on the real-world scenario; discuss, draw and list possible solutions for making a scaled transport system that meets the criteria and constraints, and then choose the solution the team thinks is best.
+All ideas are welcome and students should be encouraged to think big.
+Students capture their ideas using the Maker Journal.
+Students may return to this phase as many times as needed.
+They choose the real-world scenario and user for whom they are designing the transport system.
+Students discuss, draw and list possible solutions for making a scaled transport system and the team chooses the best solution.

 Prototype Phase

-Students select one of the designs from the ideation stage to create using various materials.
-Initially they will have a rough prototype of the design that should eventually get better as they test it and make refinements.
-Students may also want to experiment with solutions that focus on changes in behavior.
-For example, encourage them to create a transport system that might be better than current systems and could encourage people to adopt their system.
-Students use the Maker Journal to draw and label their designs.
-Students may need to return to this phase as they iterate.
+Students build a rough prototype of the design they will test and improve.
+Build time should be quick and designs should be kept simple.
+Students may also experiment with solutions that focus on changes in behavior.
+For example, students might create a transport system that might be better than current systems and could encourage people to adopt the design.
+Students use the Maker Journal to record their progress.
+Students may return to this phase as needed.

 Test Your Design

 Students evaluate their designs in the Maker Journal.
 They determine if their system can transport water according to the criteria and constraints.
-This activity should be focused on brevity and conducted at a brisk pace.
-Students should be going through ideas, building prototypes and evaluating their designs for at least three or four design cycles.
-Build time should be quick and designs should be kept simple.
-Students may return to this phase as they iterate.
+Focus on brevity and conduct tests at a brisk pace.
+Students should revisit ideas, build prototypes and evaluate their designs often (iteration, optimization).
+Students may return to this phase as needed.

 Assessment

-Student groups discuss and compare their solutions and give each other feedback on the ability of their solutions to transport water effectively across the defined distance.
-Students should also give suggestions for improvements to the design for future iterations.
-Conduct a whole group discussion to allow all students to share, discuss and compare their solutions.
-Help students to focus their thinking on the data collected and interpreting its meaning in the context of the real-world scenarios for which the teams designed their solutions.
+Student groups discuss and compare their solutions and give each other constructive feedback (suggestions for improvement).
+Conduct a whole group discussion to allow all students to share, discuss and compare their solutions and ideas.
+Help students focus their thinking on the data collected and interpreting its meaning in the context of the defined real-world scenarios and intended users.